betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaElements/ViaTheorem/TeamCover/BouncingCover.md

 ::: details 🛠 <dev>&&&</dev>

 - Don't bounce in concave corners
-    - Bounce before to give the planter in the corner space for a few trees while turning around
+    - Bounce before to give the plantor in the corner space for a few trees while turning around

 :::